LTGS: Long-Term Gaussian Scene Chronology From Sparse View Updates: Method

 Assuming the scene is an everyday environment with frequent interactions, it may experience geometric changes due to object displacements.
-We focus on modeling the object-level movements and develop a decomposed representation that can serve as a strong geometric prior despite sparse observations, as shown in Figure~\ref{fig:method_overview}.
-Specifically, we robustly detect object-level changes (Section~\ref{subsec:change_detection}) and collect information for individual objects from the input image set (Section~\ref{subsec:object_tracking}).
-We separately train Gaussian templates for the objects and static background (Section~\ref{subsec:GS_opt}), such that blending them with the correct transform can best match the input images at the corresponding time step.
+We focus on modeling object-level movements and develop a decomposed representation that can serve as a strong geometric prior despite sparse observations, as shown in~\cref{fig:method_overview}.
+We develop a light-weight pipeline that i) performs foundation model inference~\cite{mast3r, sam} for dense local matches and instance identification, and ii) \textit{reuses} these results for subsequent steps in instance association, coarse geometry estimation, and scene updating.
+Specifically, we robustly detect object-level changes (\cref{subsec:change_detection}) and collect information for individual objects from the input image set (\cref{subsec:object_tracking}).
+We separately train Gaussian templates for the objects and static background (\cref{subsec:GS_opt}), such that blending them with the correct transform can best match the input images at the corresponding time step.
+While we incorporate strong cues of foundation models, they do not directly translate into stable 3D updates.
+Our aggregation strategy is critical for converting their per-view predictions into coherent object-level templates.
 Overall, our framework can achieve high-quality reconstruction in temporally evolving scenes while suppressing prominent artifacts with minimal input and computation.